-- Collect essential documents and buy insurance.
+- Collect essential documents and consider buying earthquake insurance.

 To better prepare your home to withstand the damaging effects of an earthquake, you can retrofit your home.
 This is a good idea, especially if your home was built prior to 1980.
-Seismic retrofitting involves reinforcing the framing, such as bolting walls to the foundation, and should be done by a licensed building contractor specializing in this work.
+Seismic retrofitting involves reinforcing the framing, such as bolting walls to the foundation, and should only be done by a licensed building contractor specializing in this work.

 Practice "Drop, Cover and Hold On"

 Practice every year with the Great ShakeOut Drill on the third Thursday in October.
 Use the opportunity to learn and practice what to do before, during, and after an earthquake.
 Join millions of people worldwide who practice Drop, Cover and Hold On in an earthquake drill.
 Research shows that repeated practice cuts response time in an emergency and increases your chance for survival.

 Drop, cover and hold on!
 The majority of earthquake related injuries result from collapsing walls, flying glass, falling objects or people trying to move more than a few feet during the shaking.

 - Drop where you are onto your hands and knees.
 Stay low and crawl to shelter.

 - Cover your head and neck with one arm and hand.
 Get underneath a sturdy table or desk.
 Stay away from windows.

 - Hold on to your shelter until the shaking stops.
 Be ready to shift with it as it moves.